bergant/XBRLFiles/XBRLfiles.md

 ## Labels

 Every concept in XBRL may have several labels (short name, description, documentation, etc.) perhaps in several languages.
 In presentation linkbase there is a hint (`preferredLabel`) which label should be used preferrably.
-Additionally we emphasize the numbers that are computed.
-We use the relations from calculation linkbase.
+Additionally the computed rows are emphasized.

 ```r